 Stargazer, the story of civilization is stalling.
 We already have Jedi in the open-source community creating new tools to solve frontline problems.
 We already have extras feeling the pain of frontline problems.
 What we don’t have is the freedom of extras to majically bond with new tools.
 For that we need Techvolution.

 But let’s talk about the good news.
 There’s always good news and it’s vital to mention to fend off negativity and despair.
-It’s safer to live now than in any other point in human history.
-The amount of us dying violent deaths has consistently gotten lower.
+In the Western World, it’s safer to live now than in any other point in human history.
+The amount of us dying violent deaths has consistently decreased.

 Think about this, in the Stone Age, about 10-20% of people died violently, most often by murder.
 In Rome’s peak civilization it was around 2-5%.
 In the Dark Ages it was above 5%.
 But by the 18th century, when the Industrial Revolution started, it went well under 5%.
 Now, less than 1% of us die violently.
 All those figures are worldwide and include wars.

 More good news.
 We have enormously powerful digital tools that keep getting better.
 Look at microchips, the “brains” of a computer.
 In 1972, we could put 3,000 transistors on a microchip.
 In 2018 we put 10 billion.
 In 46 years, we’ve increase computer power by three million percent.
-Digital tools thus hit their stride in the 1970’s; when protagonists like Grace Hopper, Vint Cerf, and Al Alcorn used microchips to created personal computers, the internet, and email.
+Digital tools thus hit their stride in the 1970’s, when protagonists like Grace Hopper, Vint Cerf, and Al Alcorn used microchips to created personal computers, the internet, and email.

 And now for the bad news.
 Digital tools were a threat.
 It was in the 1970’s Darth Blockbuster showed up and started making his Death Star.
 The transition from an industrializing economy mass producing primitive tools, to a knowledge economy making customized digital tools that could liberate the extras didn’t sit well with him.
-He didn’t control digital tools.
+He couldn’t control digital tools.

 So, he started writing contracts nobody can understand, regulations nobody can find, and enforced politically correctness nobody likes.
 All to keep his primitive tools like gas cars, call-centres, endless PowerPoint meetings, and company manuals made with Word instead of websites, in use and himself in power.

-Our society’s biggest problems are wounds of the Death Star’s many attacks.
-But stay positive.
-We can solve them all once we liberate digital uses with Techvolution.
-Let’s look at some stats to better understand our problems.